sonalisharma-3/sonalisharma-3.github.io/_pages/research.md

 classes: wide
 ---
 ## Overview
 My research is at the intersection of machine learning, medical imaging, and clinical reasoning.
-My research aims to train VLMs and LLMs on evidence-based reasoning in clinical contexts.
-Current models can generate fluent explanations, but they often do so without grounding their conclusions in image features or clinical logic—leading to hallucinations, overconfidence, and inconsistent diagnostic behavior.
+Current models can generate fluent explanations, but they often do so without grounding their conclusions in image features or clinical logic, leading to hallucinations, overconfidence, and inconsistent diagnostic behavior.

 I am currently developing VLMs that move beyond pattern-matching and can perform structured, clinically valid reasoning over radiographs and multimodal patient data.
 I am also studying why multimodal models hallucinate in medical settings and working on uncertainty modeling and constraint-aware decoding—to prevent incorrect or fabricated findings.